mayan-edms/Mayan-EDMS/docs/chapters/scaling_up.rst

 ===========================
 Use PostgreSQL or MySQL as the database manager.
 Tweak the memory setting of the database manager to increase memory allocation.
-More PostgreSQL especific examples are available in their wiki page: https://wiki.postgresql.org/wiki/Performance_Optimization
+More PostgreSQL specific examples are available in their wiki page: https://wiki.postgresql.org/wiki/Performance_Optimization

 Increase the number of Gunicorn workers